Kenryo/fend/projects/evaluate-news-nlp/README.md

 Note:
 - Test files are in ```__tests__``` directory to follow Jest spec, not in ```__test__```.
 - Make sure local servers are not running, otherwise tests may fail due to port conflicts.
+- You may have to build production files with ```npm run build-prod``` first, so that server side tests load files and pass.

 ## Running Local Express Server